Backends

 query_object: Object to find in all column names.
 HAS TO BE A STRING

 range: default is False.
-Set to True, if want to return min/max of a numerical column whose name matches the query_object, not column data.
+If True, min/max of a numerical column that matches query_object is included, not column data.

 return: List of ValueObjects if there is a match.